forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 Mergesort.
 Similar to "493\.
 Reverse Pairs".

+**318. Maximum Product of Word Lengths**:  Given a string array `words`, find the maximum value of `length(word[i]) * length(word[j])` where the two words do not share common letters.
+You may assume that each word will contain only lower case letters.
+If no such two words exist, return 0.

+Every word can be represented as a integer, with every letter corresponding to a bit.

 **322. Coin Change**: You are given coins of different denominations and a total amount of money *amount*.
 Write a function to compute the fewest number of coins that you need to make up that amount.

 DP. `dp(S)` is the problem answer to an amount of S.